openedx/edx-documentation/en_us/landing_page/source/index.rst

 If you use or host an Open edX site
 ************************************

-* Learners: See the :ref:`openlearners:Open edX Learner's Guide`.
+* Learners: See the :ref`Open edX Learner's Guide`.

 * Course teams: See :ref:`Quick Start Build a Course`.